 - From Palm Springs it takes around 2 hours to visit the coast.
 There are many nice beach towns like Huntington, Newport, Laguna, even Oceanside.

-Activities in Palm Springs in the winter
+Activities in Palm Springs in the fall, winter, or spring

 Due to the many permanent residents and winter visitors there is a wide variety of activities: